 Audio Tape duplication

-Audio transfer conversion goes through several processes to ensure the customer is getting the best quality.
-The first step in the process is capturing the entire tape on both sides in real time to check and see if the tape is double sided, and to check the speed at which the audio was originally recorded.
+Audio transfer conversion goes through several processes to ensure the customer gets the best quality.
+The first step in the process is capturing the entire tape on both sides in real-time to check and see if the tape is double-sided and to check the speed at which the audio was originally recorded.

-Once captured in digital form, the audio is then brought into a professional editing program where an editing technician reviews both sides of all tracks on the entire tape, deleting prolonged silent sections and checking the content of the tape to make sure it is something the customer would like transferred.
+Once captured in digital form, the audio is then brought into a professional editing program where an editing technician reviews both sides of all tracks on the entire tape, deleting prolonged silent sections and checking the tape's content to make sure it is something the customer would like transferred.

 The technician will then adjust audio levels, including normalization and noise reduction.
-Reel to reel audio can also have mixed channels, which are left and right channels playing at the same time.
+Reel-to-reel audio can also have mixed channels, which are left and right channels playing simultaneously.
 These are also separated and split into separate files.
-Each audio tape or reel is given personal attention to produce the best audio reproduction.
+Each audiotape or reel is given personal attention to produce the best audio reproduction.